stc/face-tracking-p5js/README.md

 _fig.
 4: Sentiment Analysis_

 ### Folder Structure
 Each example includes media files (sounds, animated gifs, images etc).
 The 'libs' folder contains the necessary js libraries and the pre-trained face traclking models.
-Check `libs/worshop-utils.js` on how simplified, workshop specific functions operate (loading camera, tracker, etc.)
+The examples are kept as simple as possible, so some html related manipulation needed to be wrapped into some utility functions.
+Check [libs/worshop-utils.js](https://github.com/stc/face-tracking-p5js/blob/master/libs/workshop-utils.js) on how these simplified, workshop specific functions operate (loading camera, tracker, etc.)

 ### Workshop Schedule
 See the [wiki](https://github.com/stc/face-tracking-p5js/wiki/Schedule) for detailed workshop schedule and the specific tasks we are dealing with during the session.
 Durations of the parts may vary depending on the knowledge and interest of the participants.